Range Hood FAQ - Common Installation Mistakes

 Although it's always recommended to connect the range hood to an outside duct, there are situations where this is simply impossible.
 Many high-rise condominiums and co-operative buildings prohibit any modifications that pierce the outside walls of the building.
 Ultra-modern condos with concrete ceilings and floor-to-ceiling glass windows also exclude the possibility of an outside duct.

 The solution is installing the range hood in "ductless", also called "recirculating" mode.
-In this situation, in addition to the metal filters that absorb the grease droplets, the hood uses charcoal filters (aka "carbon filters") to absorb odors, and finally the scrubbed air is released back into the room.
-Activated charcoal is a form of carbon that has been specially processed to increase its porousness and thus maximize its surface area.
+In this situation, in addition to the metal filters that absorb the grease droplets, the hood uses charcoal filters (aka "carbon filters") to absorb odors.
+After the air has been de-greased and de-odorized, it's released back into the room.

 One of the most common problems with appliance installation is the electrical connection.
-The rule-of-thumb is simple: if an appliance comes with exposed wires, it must be hardwired; if it comes with a plug, it must be plugged in.
+The rule-of-thumb (and the UL regulation, BTW) is simple: if an appliance comes with exposed wires, it must be hardwired; if it comes with a plug, it must be plugged in.
 Following this rule will avoid problems with manufacturer's warranty, as well as potential issues with inspection.
-Many high-end range hoods are supplied with a cord-and-plug assembly, and must be connected to a properly grounded outlet.
+All Futuro Futuro range hoods are equipped with a power cord that has a US/Canada standard, 3-pin grounded, 110-volt plug.

 There are several factors that affect how high a range hood should be installed above the cooking surface.
 First and foremost, check out the range hood manufacturer's recommendations.
 Typical range hoods are installed in the 26-to-30 inch range above the cooktop, although this may vary from a low of 18 to a high of 36 inches.